slilichenko/bq-cdc-integration/README.md

-# BigQuery - Change Data Capture Demo
+# Database Replication Into BigQuery Using Change Data Capture Demo

 ## Overview
 This project is a demo of how Change Data Capture can be used to replicate data to Google's BigQuery.

-A simple data generator to simulate a typical web site session life cycle.
+A simple data generator simulates a typical web site session life cycle.
 A session has several attributes - id, start time, end time, customer id, and status (new, logged in, logged out, abandoned).
-All attributes except start time are mutable and each session can go through several status transitions within several minutes.
+All attributes except the start time are mutable and each session can go through several status transitions within several minutes.

-Demo code uses BigTable as the source of data and uses BigQuery’s streaming inserts to populate the delta table.
+Demo code uses BigTable as the data source and uses BigQuery’s streaming inserts to populate the destination table.
-The demo was built to simulate SAP Data Services replication to BigQuery and uses column naming conventions specific to that process.
+The demo mimics SAP Data Services replication to BigQuery and uses column naming conventions specific to that process.

-The source code provides several scripts that help monitor of the data replication process and data availability in various tables.
+The source code provides several scripts that help monitor the data replication process and data availability in various tables.

 ## Setup
-**Note:** the demo uses BigTable and BigQuery and you may incur changes.
+**Note:** the demo uses BigTable and BigQuery and you may incur charges.
 To avoid or minimize the charges make sure to shut down the data generation script and clean up the environment at the end.

 Decide which GCP project you would like to run this demo in (the snippet below assumes your current project).
 You need to have sufficient privileges in that project to create BigQuery dataset and tables and a BigTable cluster and a table.